 Enable Newsletter

-To enable the newsletter feature, you need to provide the necessary parameters under the params.footer section in your config.yaml file.
+To enable the newsletter feature, you need to provide the necessary parameters under the params.footer section in your hugo.yaml file.
 Currently, the newsletter feature only supports the Mailchimp provider.
 Here is an example of how it should look:

 newsletter: